The secret to this flavorful shrimp risotto is a rich stock made from shrimp shells–plus extra-jumbo shrimp and a lot of old-fashioned stirring.

 I’ve been making this shrimp risotto recipe for 15 years, and each time I change it a little.
 This last time, though, I was terribly disappointed by the lack of shrimp flavor.
 It was the only time I’d used supermarket shrimp instead of shrimp I’d bought from my trusted fishmonger.
 Coincidence?
 I think not.
 The moment I realized that the soul of this dish—the very essence of what I’d experienced in Burano—was so easily compromised, I knew that, sadly, there’s just no way around it.
 I hated to do it, but I knew I had to buy special ingredients for this recipe.
 Those pasty hunchbacks of the seafood case—you know, those pathetic things that’ve been frozen and thawed and slashed in price—just wouldn’t cut it.

 Still, it took me a while to actually step up and hand over my credit card number.
 During my initial stage of denial, I went the frugal route and spent a pittance on shrimp base, hoping I could jack up the shrimp flavor in the recipe with a simple fix.
-But when mixed with water, it made a vile, nasty broth.
+But when mixed with water, it made a vile, salty, and nasty broth.

 I then tried just about every combination of ingredients and concoctions I could think of in conjunction with supermarket shrimp.
 Nothing worked.